 What is the Sun Storage Rebate Program?

-Launched in 2024, the Bright Home Rebate Program is an incentive program — offering rebates of $750 or $1,000 — for eligible residential customers who install a battery storage system paired with a solar PV (solar panel) system.
+Launched in 2024, the Sun Storage Rebate program is an incentive program — offering rebates up to $2,250 — for eligible residential customers who install a battery storage system paired with a solar PV (solar panel) system.
 Residential customers will receive their rebate upon successfully installing and interconnecting an eligible battery storage system.

 Who’s eligible?